Skip to main content

 • The user’s phone is turned off or without internet connection, and WhatsApp hasn’t been able to send the conversation.

 Treble tries to process conversation deployments in the most efficient and quick way possible.
 However, if you send a conversation to a large number of users, Treble may take a few minutes to process the conversation deployment, so it’s normal to see this metric in process.
+If you think a conversation has taken too long to process, please don’t hesitate to contact us through our support chat.

 Send Failure